Publisher Penguin warns of India's free speech curbs after withdrawing book on Hindus

 It added that it also had a duty to protect its employees against threats and harassment, suggesting it feared violence as well as legal challenges.

-Seven petitioners in a 2011 complaint in a court case criticized the book for "heresies and factual inaccuracies" and said Doniger had a selective approach to writing about Hinduism.
+Seven petitioners in a 2011 complaint in a court case criticised the book for "heresies and factual inaccuracies" and said Doniger had a selective approach to writing about Hinduism.

-They said she was incorrect in describing the Rashtriya Swayamsevak Sangh (RSS), India's largest Hindu nationalist organization, which is close to the BJP, as the party's militant wing.
+They said she was incorrect in describing the Rashtriya Swayamsevak Sangh (RSS), India's largest Hindu nationalist organisation, which is close to the BJP, as the party's militant wing.

 Recent years have seen several instances of Hindu hardliners going on the attack against books or lifestyles they view as offensive or corrupting traditional Indian values.